PaulHax/kwiver/doc/manuals/tools/dump-klv.rst

 dump-klv
 ========

 This program displays a subset of metadata derived from the KLV packets embedded in a video file.
 The default behavior is to print the metadata to standard output for all frames of the video.
 This can be restricted to a subset of frames.
 The summarized metadata can be saved to a separate file in either ``csv`` or ``json`` format, or the full interpreted contents of the KLV packets can be saved to ``json`` (``-e klv-json``).

+..
 TODO: Add examples of output?

-The default configuration of this tool depends on algorithm implementations in the :ref:`arrows_ffmpeg` and :ref:`arrows_mvg` arrows which will only available if the KWIVER_ENABLE_FFMPEG and KWIVER_ENABLE_MVG CMake flags are enabled.
+The default configuration of this tool depends on algorithm implementations in the :ref:`arrows_ffmpeg` and :ref:`arrows_klv` arrows which will only available if the KWIVER_ENABLE_FFMPEG and KWIVER_ENABLE_KLV CMake flags are enabled.
 If you are planning on using the tool to dump frame images, the default configuration depends on the :ref:`arrows_opencv` so this feature will only be available if the KWIVER_ENABLE_OPENCV CMake flags are enabled.
+To produce ``json`` output the :ref:`arrows_serialize_json` is needed so the KWIVER_ENABLE_SERIALIZE_JSON CMake flag should be enabled.

 .. code-block:: bash